Wild West Chronicles

 Wild West Chronicles is an American television series, which airs on INSP.
 The historical docudrama series follows the life of Bat Masterson, a newspaper reporter who traveled the frontier during the late 1800s to uncover stories about the Wild West.

 The show stars Jack Elliott as Masterson, with the first show airing in 2020.
 The first season was temporarily halted during COVID-19, before returning in 2021.
 A third season of the show aired in 2023, and its fourth season in September 2024.

 Plot

-Once a feared lawman, the legendary Bat Masterson trades his sheriff's badge for a pen to chase stories instead of outlaws.
-Each week, the gunslinger-turned-newspaperman travels the frontier to chronicle the wildest stories of the Old West, meeting eyewitnesses who share their vivid memories of remarkable characters such as Wild Bill Hickok, Pearl Hart, Stagecoach Mary, Butch Cassidy, and Bass Reeves.
+Bat Masterson, once a feared lawman, leaves his job of being a sheriff to write about stories of the American frontier, meeting with eyewitnesses who share their memories of many infamous people in the "Wild West", which includes Wild Bill Hickok, Pearl Hart, Stagecoach Mary, Butch Cassidy, and Bass Reeves.